 Leopard cat lineage

-Species: Pallas’s cat, rusty-spotted cat, flat-headed cat, leopard cat, Sunda leopard cat, fishing cat
+- Species: Pallas’s cat, rusty-spotted cat, flat-headed cat, leopard cat, Sunda leopard cat, fishing cat and (debated) Andean mountain cat.

 Domestic cat lineage